-Any small business which is eligible for the Small Business Rate Relief scheme (SBRR) or industrial derating is eligible for a grant of £10,000.
+Any small businesses which is eligible for the Small Business Rate Relief scheme (SBRR) or industrial derating is eligible for a grant of £10,000.
 The SBRR applies to occupied business premises with a rateable value below £15,000.
-Where the business pays its rates by direct debit the grant will be paid automatically; in other cases it had to be applied for by 20 May.
+Where the business pays its rates by direct debit the grant will be paid automatically, in other cases it must be applied for by 20 May.

-Another grant of £25,000 is provided to companies in the hospitality, tourism, leisure and retail sectors with a rateable value from £15,000 up to £51,000.
-The business had to apply for this grant before 20 May.
+Another grant of £25,000 is to be provided to companies in the hospitality, tourism, leisure and retail sectors with a rateable value from £15,000 up to £51,000.
+The business will have to apply for this grant before 20 May.